Adam Duvall Player Props: Red Sox vs. Braves

-The Boston Red Sox and Adam Duvall, who went 2-for-4 with a double and two RBI last time in action, take on Charlie Morton and the Atlanta Braves at Fenway Park, Tuesday at 7:10 PM ET.
+After going 1-for-3 in his most recent game, Adam Duvall and the Boston Red Sox take on the Atlanta Braves (who will start Spencer Strider) at 7:10 PM ET on Wednesday.

-In his last appearance, he had two hits (going 2-for-4 with a double and two RBI) against the Mets.
+In his previous game he had a one-hit performance (1-for-3) against the Braves.

 Adam Duvall Game Info & Props vs. the Braves